ctlee/BioChemCoRe-2018/docs/pages/rmsd-rmsf.md

 summary: "In this analysis tutorial, you will learn how to use AMBER's cpptraj module to calculate the RMSD and RMSF of a system.
 You will learn the definitions of these terms and when and how to use them in your data analysis.
 Additionally, you will hone your python skills in generating files, running scripts, extracting data from files and plotting with matplotlib."
 ---

-You may now have a trajectory from your protein simulations.
+You may now have a trajectory from your simulations.
 In case you don't, you can use the training data sets we have provided for you.

 ## What are RMSD and RMSF?